deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 [//]: # (---)

-# The Effect Propagation Process: A Philosophical Framework for Post-Quantum Causality
+# Effect Propagation Process: A Generalized Framework for Causal Inference in Dynamic Systems

 {{TOC}}